zicat/tributary/doc/user_guide.md

 in case of malfunctions.

-If there is an external system failure for the sink, it will roll back to the previously committed GroupOffset and re-consume to ensure at-least-one successful consumption.
+If there is an external system failure for the sink, it will roll back to the previously committed offset and re-consume to ensure at-least-one successful consumption.
 Partial sink failures will not affect other sinks.

 ## Setting up a tributary service